Sage/streamlinejs/README.md

 * More robust sourcemap support.
 * Better compilation errors.

 1.0 is designed to be backwards compatible with 0.x versions, with a few exceptions.
-The known incompatibilities are:
+The main changes are the following:

-* fast mode is deprecated. _Fast_ code will still compile and run but you will get warnings.
+* the `--fast` option is deprecated. _Fast_ code will still compile and run but you will get warnings when the source is transformed.
-* the browser runtime is packaged differently.
-The runtime and transform files have been moved to the `lib/browser` directory (the `lib/callbacks` and `lib/generators` directories are gone).
+* the `--standalone` option is not supported any more and the browser runtime is packaged differently.
+The runtime and transform files have been moved to the `lib/browser` directory.
+You are encouraged to switch to `browserify` to bundle your source files.
+See the [browser section](#browser) below).
-* several CLI options are not supported any more: `--standalone`, `--cb`, `--lines-*`, `--old-style-futures`, `--promise`.
-You are encouraged to switch to the babel CLI, and to `browserify` (see [browser section](#browser) below).
+* several less important CLI options are not supported any more: `--cb`, `--lines-*`, `--old-style-futures`, and `--promise` (promise interop still works but you don't need the option).

 <a name="installation">
 ## Installation